Inward rectifier potassium channels interact with calcium channels to promote robust and physiological bistability: Supporting information

 \section{Supporting information}

+\paragraph*{S1 Appendix.} The minimal model used in this study did not exhibit bistability initially, i.e. when only voltage-gated sodium channels, delayed-rectifier potassium channels, and a leak current were considered (\nameref{app:fig:fI_hh}).

-\paragraph*{S1 Appendix.} In \cite{le_franc_multiple_2010}, the decision to model the L-type calcium current as proportional to $m_{\mathrm{CaL}}^2$ or to $m_{\mathrm{CaL}}$ was slightly unclear.
+\paragraph*{S2 Appendix.} In \cite{le_franc_multiple_2010}, the decision to model the L-type calcium current as proportional to $m_{\mathrm{CaL}}^2$ or to $m_{\mathrm{CaL}}$ was slightly unclear.
 This decision was investigated here to ensure that these choices did not impact our results.
 In the same view, the impact of incorporating a Goldman–Hodgkin–Katz formalism was explored to determine whether the neglect of the calcium concentration dependency in $I_{\mathrm{CaL}}$ would alter the conclusions drawn here.
 For that purpose, we modified the model of $I_{\mathrm{CaL}}$ and repeated the experiment in Fig.\ref{fig:3}A and C. The results of this experiment can be found in \nameref{app:fig:1-dI-Kir} and \nameref{app:fig:1-dI-KM}, where $GHK(V,\left[\mathrm{Ca}^{2+} \right]_i)$ denotes the Goldman–Hodgkin–Katz formalism described in the Methods section.
-These results showed that the strengthening and weakening of bistabity provided Kir and KM channels (respectively) in combination with CaL channels are still observed for each model of $I_{\mathrm{CaL}}$ considered.
+These results showed that the increase and decrease of the bistability window size provided Kir and KM channels (respectively) in combination with CaL channels are still observed for each model of $I_{\mathrm{CaL}}$ considered.